khelvyn80/fornix-ai-privacy/README.md

 With Healthcare Providers: Information you provide, including transcriptions of voice recordings, may be shared with your designated healthcare provider to facilitate treatment.

  Service Providers: We may share your information with trusted third-party vendors or service providers who help us operate our platform, such as AI transcription services and data storage providers.
-These parties are obligated to protect your information and use it only to provide services to Fornix AI Labs.
+These parties are obligated to protect your information and use it only to provide services to Fornix Labs.

  4. Data Security